antifessional/defnw/README.md

 # defnw

-A Clojure library that defines `defnw`, a macro that replaces defn so as to handle special cases in the pre-post map.
+A Clojure library that defines `defnw` and `defnw-`, macros that replace `defn` and `defn-` so as to handle special cases in the pre-post map.

 [![Build Status](https://travis-ci.org/gabrielash/defnw.svg?branch=master)](https://travis-ci.org/gabrielash/defnw)